yec/aloha/README.txt

 Install as any Drupal module (so also install its dependencies), with the following additional steps:

 * Configure the jQuery Update module to use jQuery 1.7, not jQuery 1.5.
+This requires you to use the 2.x-dev release of jQuery Update, and go to the jQuery Update settings page to configure that there; don't load it from the jQuery CDN.
 * Apply this core patch: http://drupal.org/files/1664602-1.patch
 * Configure a HTML input format WITHOUT the "Convert URLs into links" (filter_url) and the "Convert line breaks into HTML" (filter_autop) filters.